4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/04-Call-a-function/README.md

 # 📝 Instructions:

+   Create a new variable named squareArea for each new iteration of the calculateArea function using the figure dimensions, for example for the first figure, let squareArea1 = calculateArea(3,6);
+   For the Second figure,
+   let squareArea2 = functionCall(x,y);
-    Using the calculateArea function, print on the console the area of the following figures:
+   print on the console the area of the following figures:

    ![img](http://i.imgur.com/VyoJRAL.png)